DYCI2/Dicy2/README.md

 # DYCI2_library

-This library integrates the results of the [DYCI2 project](http://repmus.ircam.fr/dyci2/home).
-It contains a collection of generative agents and tools for smart composition and human-machine co-improvisation shaping a next-generation software with regard to [OMax](https://github.com/DYCI2/OMax4).
+This library contains a collection of generative agents and tools for smart composition and human-machine co-improvisation.
-A conference paper about the library can be downloaded [here](https://hal.archives-ouvertes.fr/hal-01583089/document).
+It integrates the results of the [DYCI2 project](http://repmus.ircam.fr/dyci2/home) and shapes a next-generation software with regard to [OMax](https://github.com/DYCI2/OMax4).
+A conference paper about the DYCI2 library can be downloaded [here](https://hal.archives-ouvertes.fr/hal-01583089/document).

 This repository contains:
+* The __Max DYCI2 library__ of musical agents interfacing with the Python library.
+(See the tutorials in the directory _Max\_library/\_Tutorials\__ and the _Readme_ file to download sound examples).

 * The __Python DYCI2 library__, defining models and tools for creative generation of sequences (and in particular musical sequences) from models of sequences.
 It implements several models, generative heuristics, time management strategies, and architectures of interactive agents.
 Each class is associated with a tutorial (see the tutorials in the _Python\_library_ directory).

-* The __Max DYCI2 library__ of musical agents interfacing with the Python library.
-(See the tutorials in the directory _Max\_library/\_Tutorials\__ and the _Readme_ file to download sound examples).

 __Author:__ Jérôme Nika (IRCAM STMS LAB);